-- formulation of the amendment by the WAPC; - referral to the EPA for environmental assessment; - completion of an environmental review (if required) to EPA instructions; - public submissions sought on the proposed amendment (including environmental review if required); - consideration of submissions; - approval, with or without any modifications in response to submissions, or decline to approve by the Minister; and - the amendment takes legal effect with gazettal of the Minister's approval.
+- preparation of the proposed amendment by the WAPC; - referral to the Environmental Protection Authority for environmental assessment; - completion of an environmental review (if required) in accordance with the Environmental Protection Authority's instructions;

+- public submissions being sought on the proposed amendment (including environmental review if required); - consideration of submissions; - approval, with or without any modifications in response to submissions, or decline to approve by the Minister; and - publication of a notice Government Gazette, advising of the approved amendment and giving it effect in the Scheme.

-An explanation of this process can also be found in the front of this report.
+A more detailed explanation of this process, entitled 'The Greater Bunbury Region Scheme - What it is and how it is amended' can be found in the front of this report.

-8 Submissions on the amendment
+11. Submissions on the amendment